emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 The answers to these questions should be "yes".
 If the answer to a question isn't "yes", record that, and why, in response to the pull request (and maybe suggest what to do about it).
+Include a permalink to the revision of this procedure that you are following.
 When you finish the checklist, decide whether to start `the merging procedure`_ by considering `2.
 Purpose`_.

 #.
 Is there a permanent visible document (issue, job), referenced by
    the branch, recording the problem that is solved by the changes in